-- (2) That is a crop type not generally recognized for the area: - (3) Where the conditions under which the crop is planted are not generally recognized for the area, such as where agricultural experts or organic agricultural experts determine that planting a nonirrigated crop after a different failed crop on the same acreage in the same crop year is not appropriate for the area; - (4) For which the information necessary for insurance, such as county base value per acre and premium rate, is not included in the actuarial documents; - (5) That is a volunteer crop; - (6) Planted following the planting and harvesting of the same crop on the same acreage in the same crop year unless specifically permitted by the Crop Provisions or the Special Provisions; - (7) That is planted for the development or production of hybrid seed or for experimental purposes, unless permitted by the Crop Provisions or Special Provisions; or - (8) That is used solely for wildlife protection or management.
-If the lease specifies that a percentage of the crop must be left unharvested, your share will be reduced by such percentage. - (c) Although certain policy documents may state that a commodity type, intended use, or cropping practice is not insurable, it does not mean all other commodity types, intended uses, or cropping practices are insurable.
+- (2) That is a crop type not generally recognized for the area; - (3) Where the conditions under which the crop is planted are not generally recognized for the area, such as where agricultural experts or organic agricultural experts determine that planting a nonirrigated crop after a different failed crop on the same acreage in the same crop year is not appropriate for the area; - (4) For which the information necessary for insurance, such as county base value per acre and premium rate, is not included in the actuarial documents; - (5) That is a volunteer crop; - (6) Planted following the planting and harvesting of the same crop on the same acreage in the same crop year unless specifically permitted by the Crop Provisions or the Special Provisions; - (7) That is planted for the development or production of hybrid seed or for experimental purposes, unless permitted by the Crop Provisions or Special Provisions; or - (8) That is used solely for wildlife protection or management.
+If the lease specifies that a percentage of the crop must be left unharvested, your share will be reduced by such percentage. - (9) That is reported as a cover crop to a USDA agency. - No indemnity will be paid for such acreage and any indemnity already received must be repaid. - (ii) You will still be required to pay 60 percent of the premium you would otherwise be required to pay on those acres. - (c) Although certain policy documents may state that a commodity type, intended use, or cropping practice is not insurable, it does not mean all other commodity types, intended uses, or cropping practices are insurable.